Tolsi/zoia-patches-categorizer/README.md

 them to the ZOIA SD card.
 Note that patches can have many categories/tags and are duplicated in each folder, so they can take up more space.

-It is quite primitive and should works only on Mac OS X with ZOIA Librarian installed, but if there is a need from others, it can get development.
+It is quite primitive and should works only on Mac OS X with ZOIA Librarian installed for now, but if there is a need from others, it can get development.

 ## How to use it